Patchouligoo/pyorbit_iota/Weekly_report/readme.txt

-This folder contains the weekly report since June
+This folder contains the progressive report since June